musesum/MuMenu/README.md

 ### Status

 For now, MuMenu works with a toy: a visual Music synthesizer, called Deep Muse.
 The goal is to wrap about 2000 real-time parameters.
-It currently works on iOS and iPadOS, and a simulator for xrOS.
+It currently works on iOS and iPadOS, and a simulator for visionOS.

 The eyetracking and handpose is not yet available.